Period Spaces for Hodge Structures in Equal Characteristic: Period Spaces

 \begin{proof} Let $(\CP,\CQ)=\pair(\ul D)$.
 By Theorem~\ref{Thm2.6} we must show that $\CQ$ is isoclinic of slope zero.
 By Proposition~\ref{Prop2.8} the weak admissibility implies that $\deg\CQ=0$.
 Assume that $\CQ$ is not isoclinic.
 Then the Slope Filtration Theorem~\ref{Thm6.13} yields a saturated $\sigma$-submodule $\CQ'\subset\CQ$ over $K\ancon$ which is isoclinic of negative slope, hence has positive degree.
 Let $\CP'$ be the saturation inside $\CP$ of $\CP\cap\CQ'$.
 From Proposition~\ref{Prop3.3} we obtain a subobject $\ul D'$ of $\ul D$ with $\pair(\ul D')=(\CP',\CQ')$.
 Then $t_H(\ul D')-t_N(\ul D')=\deg\CQ'>0$ by Lemma~\ref{Lemma2.7} contradicting the weak admissibility.
 This proves the theorem. \end{proof}

-\chapter{Period Spaces}
+\section{Period Spaces}

 This chapter is devoted to the investigation of period spaces for Hodge-Pink structures.
-In Sections~\ref{SectPeriodSpaces} and \ref{SectAdmLocusOpen} we construct these period spaces, similarly to the period spaces Rapoport-Zink~\cite{RZ} constructed for Fontaine's filtered isocrystals, and we show that the admissible locus is Berkovich open.
+In Sections~\ref{SectPeriodSpaces} and \ref{SectAdmLocusOpen} we construct these period spaces, similarly to the period spaces Rapoport and Zink~\cite{RZ} constructed for Fontaine's filtered isocrystals, and we show that the admissible locus is Berkovich open.
 We illustrate this theory by describing some examples for period spaces in Section~\ref{SectExamplesPeriodSp}.
-Finally in Section~\ref{SectConjRZ} we formulate and prove a precise analogue of the conjecture of Rapoport-Zink mentioned in the introduction.
+Finally in Section~\ref{SectConjRZ} we formulate and prove a precise analog of the conjecture of Rapoport and Zink mentioned in the introduction.

-\section{Period Spaces for Hodge-Pink Structures}
+\subsection{Period Spaces for Hodge-Pink Structures}